EQN

 SwoopTEXT, a student communication platform invented by two 2011 Princeton graduates that enables instant and targeted group communication via text message, is getting a lot of play in the media of late.

-The platform was Invented by Michael Perl, who majored in chemistry, and Michael Keaton, who majored in chemical and biological […]
+The platform was Invented by Michael Perl, who majored in chemistry, and Michael Keaton, who majored in chemical and […]

 Continue Reading →